 Birth records typically provide an individual’s date of birth and parents’ names.
 Depending on the time period, there are different ways to access birth records.
 In Ohio, it became a statewide law to record births in 1867.
 Each county's probate court was responsible for recording the birth as a single line entry in a ledger book from 1867 to December 19, 1908.
-Births that occurred on December 20, 1908 to the present are recorded by local vital statistics offices and the Ohio Department of Health in a certificate format.
+Births that occurred from December 20, 1908 to the present are recorded by local vital statistics offices and the Ohio Department of Health in a certificate format.

 The Archives & Library holds probate court birth records for some Ohio counties, but not all.
-We do not hold a record of births that occurred on December 20, 1908 to the present.
+We do not hold a record of births that occurred from December 20, 1908 to the present.
 Information about accessing these records is provided below.

 It was not required by law to keep birth records in Ohio until 1867.
 Although the official records do not exist, you may be able to find information about these events from other sources.